Progression Through the Program

 NUR 883 DNP Project Residency Seminar (Pass/Fail) (1 credit)

 The DNP Scholarly Project (DNPSP) is a scholarly experience using principles of evidence-based practice and research translation that is designed to provide students with a guided opportunity to address a meaningful practice concern relevant to nursing and meaningful to healthcare systems, processes, and/or outcomes.
-The DNPSP end-product will be a tangible, deliverable project for and formal paper suitable for development into publishable manuscript.
+The DNPSP end-product will be a tangible, deliverable project suitable for development into a publishable manuscript.
 This product will be reviewed and evaluated by an academic committee.
 The DNPSP should be a synthesis of the student’s work and lay the groundwork for future scholarly endeavors.

 Students, working closely with faculty members, identify an issue or question within nursing practice that is of clinical interest and conduct a scholarly review and synthesis of the related literature.
 Students develop a project around this issue or question, implement and evaluate this project, and disseminate findings and recommendations.